schnerring/schnerring.github.io/content/blog/automate-building-custom-windows-images-for-azure-virtual-desktop-with-packer-and-github-actions/index.md

 - We install Chocolatey using the [one-liner PowerShell command from the official docs](https://chocolatey.org/install#individual).
 - We copy the `packages.config` file, an XML manifest containing a list of apps for Chocolatey to install, to the [temporary disk `D:` of the VM](https://docs.microsoft.com/en-us/azure/virtual-machines/managed-disks-overview#temporary-disk).
 Then we pass the manifest to the [`choco install`](https://docs.chocolatey.org/en-us/choco/commands/install) command.
 [When the command exits with the code `3010`, a reboot is required](https://docs.chocolatey.org/en-us/choco/commands/install#exit-codes).
 We make Packer aware of that by passing `3010` to the list of `valid_exit_codes`.
 - For good measure, we reboot the VM.
-- We run a custom PowerShell script to install the Azure PowerShell Modules.
+- We run a custom PowerShell script to install the [Azure PowerShell modules](https://docs.microsoft.com/en-us/powershell/azure/install-az-ps?view=azps-7.3.2).
 - [Finally, we generalize the image using Sysprep](https://www.packer.io/plugins/builders/azure/arm#windows)

 The `packages.config` file looks like this: